About me

 My background

 I grew up in Montana, and I have lived in the west most of my life—Montana, California, Colorado and New Mexico.
 In Montana, I learned to love the outdoors and nature while camping, fishing, and hiking with my family.
-After high school, I went to the Minneapolis College of Art and Design and the San Francisco Art Institute, where I graduated with a BFA.
+I started painting in high school and had an engaged art teacher, Leo Olson, who encouraged me to pursue art in college.
+Because of Mr. Olson, I applied to and was accepted to the Minneapolis College of Art and Design.
+After two years, I transferred to the San Francisco Art Institute, where I graduated with a Bachelor of Fine Arts.

-After living in San Francisco for nearly a decade, I moved back to Montana, got married, had two daughters, and moved to Colorado.
+After living in San Francisco for nearly a decade, I moved back to Montana.
+I lived there for four years and then moved to Colorado.
 My job took me to Washington, D.C. for seven years where I enjoyed living on the East Coast and frequent visits to every art museum in D.C. and New York.
 I have traveled quite a bit all over the United States and internationally—Mexico, Canada, the UK, Ireland, France, Italy and the Middle Eastern countries of Qatar and Jordan.
-I love the contrast of urban versus rural.
-In 2014, my husband and I left the Denver area and moved to the Sangre de Cristo mountains in Southern Colorado into a house we built, at 9500 feet elevation, fondly known as “Fort Kimber.”
+In 2014, my husband and I left the Denver area and moved to the Sangre de Cristo mountains into a house we built, at 9500 feet elevation, fondly known as “Fort Kimber.”
 There, after a long career in the legal industry, I picked up the paintbrush again and haven’t stopped!

 In 2022, we moved to the fabled old town of Taos, New Mexico, and made it our home.
 I joined the Taos Watercolor Society right away and am grateful to have met so many other artists and creatives in this wonderful art-focused community.